From OW! to WOW! Demystifying Painful Intercourse

 - Don't rush.
 Period.
 It's understandable to want to hurry due to short or unpredictable erection times, or because it just feels so intense, but other sex when erections don't hang around, or additional sexual activity for your partner with hands or mouths if you reach orgasm yourself quickly is always, always better than pain for your partner.

-- Remember that the vaginal canal not only isn't where all of sexuality and pleasure lies, but that for most people with that anatomy, it's secondary to other body parts.
-Paying attention to a partner's whole body and whole vulva -- not just the vagina -- is the real deal (and, in fact, equally encouraging your partner to pay attention to YOUR whole body and the whole of YOUR genitals --the penis, but also the testes, perineum and anus, pressure points around the pelvis -- also will enhance YOUR sex life and the level of your pleasure, too!).
+- Remember that the vaginal canal not only isn't where all of sexuality and pleasure lies, but that for most people with that anatomy, it's secondary to other parts, including of that anatomy.
+Paying attention to a partner's whole body and whole vulva -- not just the vaginal canal -- is the real deal (and, in fact, equally encouraging your partner to pay attention to YOUR whole body and the whole of YOUR genitals --the penis, but also the testes, perineum and anus, pressure points around the pelvis -- also will enhance YOUR sex life and the level of your pleasure, too!).

 - If your friends start riffing off on a bunch of sexist sex myths (like a "tight" vagina being ideal, or intercourse being obligatory), find ways to pass on more accurate, healthy information.